sneha-jaikumar/Parstagram/README.md

 Here's a walkthrough of implemented user stories:

 Staying Logged In (_This GIF was there to fulfill the 'user staying logged in across restarts' criteria.
-For more clarity, another GIF is posted below)_:
+For more clarity, another GIF is posted below this one)_:

 ![](https://i.imgur.com/TdMvB0A.gif)

-_NEW GIF:
+_NEW GIF:_

 ![](https://i.imgur.com/h7zWnTk.gif)